LettError/designSpaceRoboFontExtension/README.md

 * This panel shows a very basic validation report of what needs to be done and where the UFOs are, etc.

 ## Notes
-* This extension contains some code that will be published as a separate module.
-* This uses the [DesignSpaceDocument](https://github.com/LettError/designSpaceDocument) reader and writer.
+* This extension uses the [DesignSpaceDocument](https://github.com/LettError/designSpaceDocument) reader and writer.

 ## Todo
 * Add generate button that calls the regular MutatorMath build.
 * Investigate the feasability of storing some preferences.
+* Separate validation for MutatorMath and Varlib use.
 * The name of the folder where to save the instances would be a nice pref.
 * Maybe a teensy preview.